baymlab/HMSphages/docs/labprotocols/protocol_08-lysates.md

 ### Before you start:
 {: .no_toc }
 - You need a growing culture of your bacterial host
-- You need to have pre-melted molten top agar in your bead bath
+- You need to have pre-melted molten top agar supplemented with 10mM CaCl<sub>2</sub> and 0.4% glucose in your bead bath
-- You need to add salts to the top agar to facilitate phage adsorption.
-(Add 250 µL of 1M CaCl<sub>2</sub> to 25 mL of top agar to get a final concentration of 10mM)
 - You need to have an estimate of the titer of your plaque-pure phage stock

 ### Materials making “webbed” confluent lysis plates
 {: .no_toc }
-- LB agar plates (as many plates as samples to be plaqued + 1 no phage control)
+- LB agar plates (as many plates as dilutions to be plated + 1 no phage control)
-- Culture tubes (as many tubes as samples to be plaqued + 1 for no phage control)
+- Culture tubes (as many tubes as LB agar plates)
-- LB top agar
+- LB top agar + glucose and CaCl<sub>2</sub>
 - Serological pipettes
 - Microcentrifuge tubes
 - SM buffer